 This one may seem like an odd choice for sports goggles but don’t knock it ’till you try it.
 As you make your way up the forest path or the mountainside, you’ll find yourself fatigued and sweaty.
 Depending on where you hike and what the weather is like, it could be extremely hot and sunny out.
 For conditions like this, especially for extended hikes, goggles are a good way of not only protecting you from sunlight but from the elements.
 Windy conditions could send grit and dirt in your eyes, sweat could find its’ way there too if it rains it could obscure your vision.
 Better safe than sorry.

 Although not as popular as some of the previously mentioned, this is just as important.
-Water reflects sunlight and causing intense glare which can damage your vision very quickly if unprepared.
+Water reflects sunlight and causes intense glare which can damage your vision very quickly if unprepared.
 Sports goggles ensure that this glare is mitigated to tolerable levels and makes the canoe trip that much smoother.